daltondo/Sumerian-network-graph-data/README.md

 # How are Edges weighed?
 Currently, edges have no weight assigned to them.
 In the future, we will decide how to weigh edges.
+- if source and target have same source and target then merge the edges and increment its weight
+- make a list of years, p_indexes, source's role, target's role

 # How many Nodes were merged?